 Notice: We get commissions for purchases made through links in this article.
 This has no editorial impact and you don’t pay extra.

-Read on to learn what makes the Oculus Quest 2 the best headset for watching movies and what other alternatives are out there.
+Read on to learn what makes the Meta Quest 2 the best headset for watching movies and what other alternatives are out there.

 Best VR headsets for movies